abhishek-h-sharma/test-merge/README.md

 # test-merge

-This is a simple readme file I am going to create
+This is a simple readme file I am going to create.
+Hello This is a small change you have done.